eddmann/eddmann.github.io/_posts/2023/2023-07-22-determining-your-closest-parkrun-alphabet-challenge-using-python-and-pandas.md

 <!--more-->

-This article was originally written as a Jupyter Notebook, which can be [downloaded here](/uploads/determining-your-closest-parkrun-alphabet-challenge-using-python-and-pandas/closest-parkrun-alphabet-challenge.ipynb).
+This post was originally written as a Jupyter Notebook, which can be [downloaded here](/uploads/determining-your-closest-parkrun-alphabet-challenge-using-python-and-pandas/closest-parkrun-alphabet-challenge.ipynb).

 ## The Dataset